 If you have any questions or concerns about applying, your eligibility, eligibility of projects, etc. Please don’t hesitate to contact Allycia Foote by phone (518) 651-2097 or by email at firstname.lastname@example.org.

 Prescribed Rotational Grazing System

-This is for any farm that is currently grazing or wants to livestock: goats, sheep, chickens, pigs, cows, horses, alpacas, etc. A plan would be written with recommendations on rotationally grazing livestock using 5 or more paddocks during the grazing season.
-Alternating paddocks allows for forage vigor and regrowth, decreases the reliance of supplemental feed, potentially decreasing feed costs, increasing soil health, potentially decreasing fertilizer cost, increasing herd health, and decreasing soil erosion in areas where livestock tend to congregate.
+This is for any farm that is currently grazing or wants graze to livestock: goats, sheep, chickens, pigs, cows, horses, alpacas, etc. A plan would be written with recommendations on rotationally grazing livestock using 5 or more paddocks during the grazing season.
+Alternating paddocks allows for forage vigor and regrowth, decreases the reliance of supplemental feed, potentially decreasing feed costs, improving soil health, potentially decreasing fertilizer cost, improving herd health, and decreasing soil erosion in areas where livestock tend to congregate.
 The plan would be written based on the current animal numbers that the farm has and a scenario would be included that showed the number of animals the land could support.
 Cost share funding for implementation of a Prescribed Rotational Grazing plan could be utilized for fencing, watering systems, laneways, etc.

 Soil Conservation System (Cover Crops)